svikashk/agile/agile/scrum-vs-kanban.md

 ---
 layout: default
-title: Scrum vs Kanban - 5 questions to answer before you choose
+title: Scrum vs Kanban - Differences and how to choose for your team
 page_title: Scrum vs Kanban
 nav_order: 6
 has_children: false